mrkkrp/dot-emacs/README.md

 Alt</kbd> + <kbd>↹ Tab</kbd>, now it should be <kbd>⎇ Alt</kbd> + <kbd>⌫
 Backspace</kbd>, because this key combination is comfortable and shouldn't change.

+## Sticky Keys

+I'm a big fan of «Sticky Keys» feature.
+Most major operating systems and desktop environments provide this feature, it allows to press modifier keys, such as <kbd>⎈ Ctrl</kbd>, <kbd>⎇ Alt</kbd>, and <kbd>⇧ Shift</kbd>
+sequentially, instead of pressing multiple keys at a time — that's how all computers should work by default.
+Anyway, for some commands I hold <kbd>⎈ Ctrl</kbd> (navigation commands and a few others), but there are not so many of them.

+If you ask yourself if I have RSI or some kind disability, I have to say that if you care about your health, you don't need to wait until you have RSI to optimize your interaction with computer.

 ## Key Bindings